- Where Does IoT Fit in Healthcare?

 With the help of IoT healthcare devices, patients can easily contact doctors on their mobile devices and get immediate assistance.
 With the latest IoT medical devices, doctors can identify any ailments on the go while saving travel costs and time.

-IoT in Healthcare Use Cases
+Use Cases of IoT in Healthcare

 Remote Patient Monitoring